Online Safety Policy 2024.docx

 How can Internet use enhance learning?

-• Roselyn House School / The RHISE Service’s internet access will be designed expressly for student use and will include filtering appropriate to the age of students.
+• Roselyn House School’s internet access will be designed expressly for student use and will include filtering appropriate to the age of students.

 • Students will be taught what Internet use is acceptable and what is not and given clear objectives for Internet use.